 You can prepare for the interview by:

-- Keeping abreast of the main national news or sports stories in the week running up to your interview.
+Keeping abreast of the main national news stories in the week running up to your interview.

 A successful applicant will be able to evidence their skills, their enthusiasm and commitment to their subject according to the following criteria: